uriu-make/Linux-I2C-library/Reference.md

 **data** :A pointer to a variable that stores the data to read.\
 **length** :Size of the data to be read (bytes).
 ```
-int i2c::ReadReg(const char reg, void *data, const int length, bool repeated = false);
+int i2c::ReadReg(const char reg, void *data, const int length);
 ```
 Read data by specifying a register.

 **reg** :Register to be accessed\
 **data** :A pointer to a variable that stores the data to read.\
 **length** :Size of the data to be read (bytes).\
-"length" does not include the number of bytes in the "reg"\
+"length" does not include the number of bytes in the "reg"
-**repeated** :Select whether to perform repeated start condition.
-Valid with true.
 ```
 int i2c::Close(void);
 ```